breatheco-de/exercise-simple-counter-react/README.md

 }
 ```

-# Instructions
+# 📝 Instructions

 Create a seconds-counter component, called ***SecondsCounter***.
-It should look [like this one](https://projects.breatheco.de/json?slug=simple-counter-react&preview).
+It should look [like this one](https://github.com/breatheco-de/exercise-simple-counter-react/blob/solution/preview.gif).

 - The whole purpose of the component is to display how many seconds have passed since the website finished loading (onLoad).
-- Use the ***ReactDOM.render()*** to render the component into the webapp.
+- Use the ***ReactDOM.render()*** to render the component into the web-app.
 - Use the ***setInterval()*** function to re-render de component on every second.
 - The component does not need a local state, you can pass the number of seconds as **props** like this:

 ```
 <SecondsCounter seconds={3434} />

 ```
 - You can find the clock icon on the left of the component in [Font Awesome](https://fontawesome.com/).

-# Bonus
+# 🔥 Bonus
 - Create an option to countdown from a given number.
 - Create stop, reset, and resume functionality
-- Create an alert when the user reaches a specified time, ie the user enters "10", an alert should render notifiying the user that their time was reached
+- Create an alert when the user reaches a specified time, ie the user enters "10", an alert should render notifying the user that their time was reached